Should I update to the latest firmware?

 Yes, it's recommended to update the firmware to get the latest and greatest functionality.
 See Update Thingy:91 firmware.

 What if I want to try it on NB-IoT?

-Due to restrictions in use of TCP and direct internet access in some NB-IoT networks, this may not be an option for your chosen network.
-The modem firmware supports both LTE-M and NB-IoT modes, but the application is adapted differently among network types and will need to be re-flashed.
+Due to restrictions in the use of TCP and direct internet access in some NB-IoT networks, this may not be an option for your chosen network.
+The modem firmware supports both LTE-M and NB-IoT modes, but the application is adopted differently among network types and will need to be re-flashed.
 You will find two NB-IoT images in the "Thingy91 Application" images zip.
 One is for networks with legacy PCO handling and one is for the rest.
 With very few exceptions, the "thingy91_nbiot_v*.hex" will be correct.
 Flash per the instructions above.

 Where will the Thingy:91 work?

 If you are in a country where LTE-M is enabled on one of the supported bands, you should be able to connect.
 Check this list from iBasis for countries that have confirmed coverage with the included card.
-Currently certified bands are listed in the user guide and the restriction is set in the application code using the %XBANDLOCK AT command.
+Currently, certified bands are listed in the user guide and the restriction is set in the application code using the %XBANDLOCK AT command.